-Implemented prior to Tunisia's independence constitution, the 1956 Personal Status Code (PSC) affords Tunisian women greater equality before the law than in many other Muslim majority countries.
-The PSC is largely due to the efforts of President Bourguiba, who considered himself Tunisia's liberator of women (see p9 of History and Myth and p1 of Sex and Gender).
-It established men and women equal before the law, polygyny, raised the marriage prohibited disallowed verbal Islamic divorce, and required women's consent for marriage.
-Amendments to the PSC in the 1990s granted more rights, including a woman's right to transfer her Tunisian nationality to her children regardless of their father's origin.
-Tunisians commemorate the progressive PSC's passage on August 13th as National Women's Day.
-Despite these reforms.
-Islamic customs still govern inheritance, which grant male heirs twice the inheritance of female heirs.
-As of summer 2023, the the PSC is still in place (see p1 of Sex and Gender and p4 of Political and Social Relations).
+Implemented prior to Tunisia's 1959 postindependence constitution, the 1956 Personal Status Code (PSC) affords Tunisian women greater equality before the law than in many other Muslim majority countries.
+The PSC is largely due to the efforts of President Bourguiba. who considered himself Tunisia's liberator of women (see p9 of History and Myth and p1 of Sex and Gender).
+It established men and women equal before the law, prohibited polygyny, raised the marriage age, disallowed verbal Islamic divorce, and required women's consent for marriage.
+Amendments to the PSC in the 1990s granted more rights, including a woman's right to transfer her Tunisian nationality to her children father's oriain. regardless of their Tunisians commemorate the progressive PSC's passage on August 13th as National Women's Day.
+Despite these reforms, Islamic customs still govern inheritance, which grant male heirs twice the inheritance of female heirs.
+As of September 2024, the PSC is still in place (see p1 of Sex and Gender and p4 of Political and Social Relations).